Wreckstation/GrundosCafeMobileCSS/README.md

 Version that only collapses the right sidebar.
 The Classic Neopets look!
 ### `RightCollapsibleCompatible.css`
 Some devices/browsers have difficulty with the original css.
 This is a different implementation that will work on those devices, but the right sidebar can no longer be scrolled in place.
+### `tabStyles.css`
+By default, the tabs will look like the classic sidebar.
+This CSS will let you make it look like other site themes.

 ## Addons
 ### `NoDescriptionCol.css`